danik4985/sus/README.md

 input:
     esVersion: 2023
     seed: '...' # This is generated randomly each run if you do not set it manually
+    comments: [ 'uhh...' ] # By default the original comments I wrote back in 2020
 ```

 #### Transforms